-These Louisiana lawyers were the subject of Louisiana Supreme Court disciplinary orders or Louisiana Attorney Disciplinary Board recommendations made public during the month of August 2014.
+These lawyers were the subject of Louisiana Supreme Court disciplinary orders or Louisiana Attorney Disciplinary Board recommendations that were made public during the month of August 2016.

 Louisiana Supreme Court

 There were no Louisiana Supreme Court disciplinary decisions in August 2016.

 - June A. Placer.
 The Board recommended the respondent be disbarred for intentionally fabricating evidence to a tribunal and engaging in a pattern of criminal conduct.
 The ODC filed four separate charges against the respondent, including the following conduct: (1) second-degree theft, (2) two DUIs, (3) possession of a controlled dangerous substance, and (4) fabricating evidence to a tribunal in the respondent’s divorce proceedings.

 - Edward Hebert II.
 Hearing Committee #55 recommended the respondent be permanently disbarred for the unauthorized practice of law.
 While suspended, the respondent represented a client in a judicial proceeding by using the bar number of another attorney.
 The respondent also converted the funds received from the client and failed to cooperate with the ODC investigation.